katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 This really recalls the kind of thing you can do with interfaces.
-**abstractedAdd** does not know how to add, and it will accept any implementation of an Adder that respects the same signature.
+**abstractedAdd** does not know how to add, and it will accept any implementation of an Adder that respects the same protocol.

 Given this extremely useless and simple example, here is the full working code: